aplantin/chavi/README.md

 # chavi

 The R package chavi performs consensus haplotype detection and visualization.
-See vignette for an example.
+See vignette for sample usage on simulated data.

 # Installation instructions: